TRaSH-Guides/Guides/docs/Getting-Started/index.md

 ## 1. Set Up Shares and Folder Structure

 Before installing any applications, set up a proper share and folder structure.
-This is the foundation everything else depends on.
+This is the foundation on which everything else depends.
 It enables [hardlinks](/File-and-Folder-Structure/Hardlinks-and-Instant-Moves/#what-are-hardlinks){:target="\_blank" rel="noopener noreferrer"} and [instant moves](/File-and-Folder-Structure/Hardlinks-and-Instant-Moves/#what-are-instant-moves-atomic-moves){:target="\_blank" rel="noopener noreferrer"}, so your files can be hardlinked and/or moved between folders without duplicating data or waiting for long imports.

 [Optimal Shares and Folders](/File-and-Folder-Structure/){ .md-button target="\_blank" rel="noopener noreferrer" }